-No, your eyes are not deceiving you, this does look a lot like the Greenline NEO and that’s because it is, or was.
-Earlier this year, Bavaria acquired the rights to construct the NEO after Greenline felt the outboard-powered sportsboat wasn’t entirely aligned with its eco-friendly message.
+Early last year, Bavaria acquired the rights to construct the NEO after Greenline felt the outboard-powered sportsboat didn’t fit in with its eco-friendly message.

 The boat, now dubbed the Vida 33, fits neatly into Bavaria’s portfolio which, up until now, has lacked an outboard day boat.

-Something that dogged the NEO was its pricing but the Vida is available in Open form with twin 150hp Mercury outboards for under £150,000 inc VAT.
-Not bad when you consider it has a decent cabin below decks and separate shower room.
+Something that dogged the NEO was its pricing but the Bavaria Vida 33 is available in Open form with twin 150hp Mercury outboards for under £157,000 inc VAT.
+Not bad when you consider it has a decent cabin below decks and a separate shower room.

 Article continues below…